 Above is a photo I took at a wedding as she paints a portrait of the Bride and Groom during the ceremony and reception.

-I hope I get to take photos of her in her 30s.
+I hope I get to take photos of her for a good long time.

 Charlotte, Lexington, and Charlottesville